CivicActions/guidebook/docs/070-project-management/pm-unanet-tasks.md

 4. Make sure "Report On:" shows "All Projects I can see"
 5. Enter the project code or project type

-   a.
-For specific projects, find the Project Code field and enter the project code or use the wildcard % with part of the code (eg. %gnet) and click on the blue arrow to select
+   - For specific projects, find the Project Code field and enter the project code or use the wildcard % with part of the code (eg. %gnet) and click on the blue arrow to select
-   b.
-For all billable projects you have access to, find the Project Type field and enter %b- and click on the arrow to select
+   - For all billable projects you have access to, find the Project Type field and enter %b- and click on the arrow to select

 6. Scroll down to "Reporting Period" and select the following:

-   a.Month
+   - Month
-   b.
-Start date (we recommend at least a couple of months prior for comparison purposes)
+   - Start date (we recommend at least a couple of months prior for comparison purposes)

 7. In the next field "Number of Periods", select the number of months you wish to view
 8. Scroll down to Row Options and select only Show Plans and Show Actuals